dechamps/RudeWindowFixer/TRACING.md

     - Along with the trace, it's a good idea to describe what you were doing when the problem occurred, in as much detail as possible.

+**Note:** tracing will stop if you log out or restart Windows.
+You will need to repeat this procedure to get it started again.

 [analysed]: https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-analyzer
 [record]: https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-recorder
 [RudeWindowFixer profile]: https://raw.githubusercontent.com/dechamps/RudeWindowFixer/master/RudeWindowFixer.wprp